ijnek/gz_control_hw/README.md

 1. Source the workspace:

     ```sh
-    # In a new terminal you want to call gz_control_hw, run
+    # In any new terminal you want to use gz_control_hw, first run
     source ~/ws/src/local_setup.bash
     ```